Esther7171/TryHackMe-Walkthroughs/Room/Silver-Platter/readme.md

 ![image](https://github.com/user-attachments/assets/c4748ed9-d6ae-43e9-a79a-db1dd7698d48)

-After navigating a little through it, I came accros something interesting.
-In /contact, there some content that leaks the username: scr1ptkiddy.
-Maybe it will be useful for brute-forcing a form or something, at least that’s what I though initially, but this wasn’t the case.
-Some other crucial info is mentioned, but I’ll come to it later.
+After navigating a little through the application, I came across something interesting.
+In /contact, there is some content that leaks the username: `scr1ptkiddy`.
+I initially thought this might be useful for brute-forcing a form or something, but that wasn't the case.
+Some other crucial info is mentioned, but I’ll come to that later.

 ![image](https://github.com/user-attachments/assets/ff2b6fc3-8f54-4fda-99d8-f0c5da2bf76c)

-I didn't find anything good let Enemurate the directory.
+I didn't find anything good, so I decided to enumerate.
 ```
 death@esther:~$ dirsearch -u 10.10.12.168
 /usr/lib/python3/dist-packages/dirsearch/dirsearch.py:23: DeprecationWarning: pkg_resources is deprecated as an API.
 See https://setuptools.pypa.io/en/latest/pkg_resources.html